Harsh-Upadhayay/EnvironmentAnalysis/Presentation/Presentation.md

 ---

-# Using the Portal
+## Using the Portal
 * Interface is Created using tkinter library

 * Driver Function for the Interface is [Interface.py](https://github.com/Harsh-Upadhayay/EnviornmentAnalysis/blob/main/interface.py)

-* This Function Drives the tkinter mainLoop
+* This Function launches the tkinter mainLoop

 ---
 # Thank you